weewx/weewx/docs_src/hardware/ws23xx.md

   </tbody>
 </table>

 The station has 175 history records.
 That is just over 7 days of data with the factory default history recording interval of 60 minutes, or about 14 hours with a recording interval of 5 minutes.

 When WeeWX starts up it will attempt to download all records from the console since the last record in the archive database.

-## Configuring with `wee_device` {id=ws23xx_configuration}
+## Configuring with `weectl device` {id=ws23xx_configuration}

 !!!
 Note
-    Make sure you stop `weewxd` before running `wee_device`.
+    Make sure you stop `weewxd` before running `weectl device`.

 ### `--help` {id=ws23xx_help}

-Invoking `wee_device` with the `--help` option
+Invoking `weectl device` with the `--help` option

-    wee_device --help
+    weectl device --help

 will produce something like this:

 ```
   WS23xx driver version 0.21
-  Usage: wee_device [config_file] [options] [--debug] [--help]
+  Usage: weectl device [config_file] [options] [--debug] [--help]

   Configuration utility for weewx devices.